sushmakolaventi-web/NYC-Airbnb-SQL-Project/README.md

-# NYC-Airbnb-SQL-Project
+**NYC-Airbnb-SQL-Project**
 SQL analysis of NYC Airbnb dataset to uncover pricing and demand trends

-# NYC Airbnb Data Analysis using SQL
+**NYC Airbnb Data Analysis using SQL**

-##  Project Overview
+**Project Overview**
-This project analyzes Airbnb listings in New York City using SQL to uncover insights related to pricing, demand, and availability.
+This project performs SQL-based analysis on NYC Airbnb data to uncover insights related to pricing trends, customer demand, and listing availability.
+The goal is to identify patterns that can help hosts optimize pricing and improve listing performance.

 ---